Devgoyal2808/NN-MNIST/README.md

 In this we calculate all the values at every layer using new weights and biasing factor from from nth to n+1 layer so called FrontPropogation.
 We use this data in back Propogation for next step.

-# NN MNIST
+# NN TensorFlow MNIST
 MNIST is data set which contains 70k images of numbers in range [0,9].
 55k in train,10k in test,5k in validation.

 After knowing how NN is implemented , we use Tensorflow to build Stochastic Non Linear Regression model with 2 hiden layer of 256,256 nodes.Input with 784 nodes and output with 10 nodes.Hence having 256,256,10 biasing factors.

 TensorFlow is a free and open-source software, symbolic math library for machine learning.
-It can be used across a range of tasks but has a particular focus on training and inference of deep neural networks based on dataflow and differentiable programming
+It can be used across a range of tasks but has a particular focus on training and inference of deep neural networks based on dataflow and differentiable programming.

 Considered Error :: Cross Entropy: sigma(-y*log(h)-(1-y)log(1-h)).             where h is derivative of net error w.r.t respective node.